The Telegraph’s 100 best British films of all time

 Fondly considered to be one of the best Ealing comedies, “The Ladykillers” boasts an all-star cast of classic British actors including Alec Guinness, Cecil Parker, Herbert Lom, Peter Sellers, Danny Green, and the archetypal policeman Jack Warner.
 Katie Johnson’s penultimate film, The Ladykillers earned her a BAFTA for Best British actress at the age of 77.

 “Kind Hearts & Coronets” was one of the most popular films of 1949 and, along with “Passport to Pimlico”, “Whisky Galore!”, and “A Run for Your Money“, all released in the same year within the space of six months, firmly established the Ealing Comedies.
-Starring Alec Guinness as all nine members of the D’Ascoyne family, Dennis Price, and Joan Greenwood, “Kind Hearts & Coronets” is regarded by many as the finest Ealing comedy.
+Starring Alec Guinness as all nine members of the D’Ascoyne family, Dennis Price, Valerie Hobson, and Joan Greenwood, “Kind Hearts & Coronets” is regarded by many as the finest Ealing comedy.

 Quite rightly, the unique pagan folk horror thriller musical “The Wicker Man” takes a spot on the list.
 Despite the studio’s reluctance to fully support the film at the time of release, the recognition of “The Wicker Man” has grown over the years to become a much-admired cult classic of British cinema.